USD/CAD analysis: Breakout occurs

 USD/CAD

-Given that a breakout has occurred, the exchange rate could continue to edge lower during the following trading session.
-The potential target for USD/CAD will be near the 200– hour SMA at 1.2542.
+Given that a breakout has occurred, the USD/CAD exchange rate could continue to edge lower during the following trading session.
+The potential target for bearish traders will be near the 1.25200 area.

-However, technical indicators suggest on the 4H time-frame chart that the currency exchange rate is likely to surge within this session.
+However, the weekly pivot point at 1.2560 could still provide support for the currency exchange rate within this session.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.